 It seems somewhat odd, on reflection, to realize that in a genre that so often uses magic as a metaphor and/or device, so few writers actually evoke the qualities of magic in their writing.
-That observation is prompted by Patricia A. McKillip’s new book, Solstice Wood.
-McKillip has always been a writer whose books can themselves be called “magical,” and it’s even more interesting to realize that she seldom uses magic as a thing of incantations and dire workings, or as anything special in itself.
-It just is, a context rather than an event, and perhaps that’s the way it should be.
+That observation is prompted by Patricia A. McKillip’s Solstice Wood.
+McKillip has always been a writer whose books can themselves be called “magical,” and it’s even more interesting to realize that she seldom uses magic as a thing of incantations and dire workings or as anything special in itself: it just is, a context rather than an event, and perhaps that’s the way it should be.

 It took almost a whole paragraph for me to realize I was going to love this book.
-I will admit to a certain bias.
-I have always enjoyed reading McKillip.
-I happen to consider Riddle-Master, which is firmly on my “re-read frequently” list, one of the two or three best fantasy trilogies ever.
-She is also a writer I admire for her economy, poetic use of language — those resonances between and around the words — and her humor.
-This one is McKillip’s first foray into “contemporary fantasy,” and aside from being a new book by Patricia McKillip, it’s engaging on a number of fronts.
+I will admit to a certain bias: I have always enjoyed reading McKillip — I happen to consider Riddle-Master, which is firmly on my “re-read frequently” list, one of the two or three best fantasy trilogies ever — and she is also a writer I admire for her economy, poetic use of language — those resonances between and around the words — and her humor.
+This one is McKillip’s first foray into “contemporary fantasy,” and aside from being a book by Patricia McKillip, it’s engaging on a number of fronts.

-Strangely enough, this is the third novel I have read this year that makes important use of a Place, a house that is a bridge between worlds.
+Strangely enough, this was the third novel I had read at about the same time that makes important use of a Place, a house that is a bridge between worlds.
 In Jane Lindskold’s Child of a Rainless Year, the house itself has a personality and becomes a living thing that participates in the story.
 McKillip’s house is passive, merely a road, which makes it more akin to the house that isn’t there in Orson Scott Card’s Magic Street (which, incidentally, marks the entry of another major fantasy author into the contemporary subgenre).
 In Solstice Wood, any specific location — an old stump, a pond, a grove of birch trees — can become a portal, and the house, which is rich in a history that ties events and people together, needs protection as much as anything else, lest things begin literally to pop out of the woodwork.

 McKillip’s humor is still here, wry, sometimes acerbic, but muted, and shows itself mostly in her characterization of Tyler, a teenager at the most awkward age possible.
 The contrast between Tyler and Relyt, who is clean, neat, cheerful, and well-mannered, is very quietly hysterical, and Tyler’s stubbornness when faced with the fay — and their repeated invitations to eat and drink — is so completely characteristic that we begin to wonder why the fay thought they could ever have their way with him.
 I’m sure they begin to wonder, as well.
 McKillip’s observations are gentle, a reminder that within the most serious circumstances there is room, and need, to stand back and reflect.